-A Co-working space as the name suggests is a place where people come and work on the projects together.
+A Coworking space as the name suggests is a place where people come and work on projects together.
 It can be used by a small company with fewer employees or just a solo freelancer looking for a place to sit and work.
-For India, co-working is a fairly new concept that is getting extremely popular day by day.
-The advent of co-working space has ushered a change, a significant one to be precise.
+For India, coworking is a fairly new concept that is getting extremely popular day by day.
+The advent of coworking space has ushered in a change, a significant one to be precise.
 The boom in the realty sector speaks volumes about this trend and entrepreneurs and their ventures have not shied away from expressing their conformation.

-A big number of startups emerging everyday need space to work and getting a normal office space in a metro city may cost a bomb that a startup can't afford.
+A big number of startups emerging every day need space to work and getting a normal office space in a metro city may cost a bomb that a startup can't afford.
 Also, there are many freelancers and solo workers that are increasing with the rise of the gig economy.
-But is co-working good for your company?
-But before one decides to work, it is more than an obligation to detail out the advantages and disadvantages of co-working space to assist with the decision making.
+But is coworking good for your company?
+Before one decides to work, it is more than an obligation to detail out the benefits and drawbacks of coworking space to assist with the decision-making.
 It’s time to make note of some observations!

 1. Networking Opportunities

 When you are in the midst of various like-minded individuals seeking to disrupt the conventional setup, the chance of building a strong network increases multi-folds.
 In these coworking spaces, there will be people with similar mindsets and interests that would allow user interactions that benefit the business.
 One might also get to meet people that are working on the same thing as them and might learn a few new things.
 One could even find potential business partners or investors in these places to build the business.

 Interacting with people will not only bring knowledge but will also open new paths to success.
 Ask any businessman or top-level executive out there about what constitutes success in the industry in the long run and you’d hear one common ingredient—connections.
 That is why it is said your network is your net worth.
 To reap the benefits of a well-connected network by shifting to a coworking space.